w3f/polkadot-wiki/docs/learn/learn-staking.md

 Polkadot allows some validators to be disabled, but if the number of disabled validators gets too large, Polkadot will trigger a new validator election to get a full set.
-Disabled validators will need to resubmit their intention to validate and regarner support from nominators.
+Disabled validators will need to resubmit their intention to validate and re-garner support from nominators.

 For more on chilling, see the [How to Chill][] page on this wiki.